Replace a hard wired smoke smoke detector

 Turn the power off.
 Remove the alarm and use a non-contact voltage detector to check the wires to make sure the power is off.
 Disconnect the wires and unscrew the mounting plate from the junction box.

 Photo 2: Connect the new alarm

 Screw the new mounting plate to the junction box and connect the wires.
 Plug the harness into the new alarm, stuff the wires into the box and mount the alarm on the plate.

-If you find that your alarms are connected to wires, don't be intimidated.
-Replacing a “hard-wired” alarm is almost as easy as replacing a battery-powered version.
+If you find that your alarms are connected to wires, don’t be intimidated.
+Replacing a hard wired smoke detector is almost as easy as replacing a battery-powered version.
 New alarms are inexpensive.
 If your old alarms are connected to three wires as shown here, that means the alarms are interconnected—when one alarm detects smoke, they all howl.
 To ensure that your new alarms will work together, buy alarms of a single brand and model and replace them all at the same time.
-You'll also need a non-contact voltage detector (Photo 1) and a wire stripper.
+You’ll also need a non-contact voltage detector (Photo 1) and a wire stripper.

 Make a Tight Connection Between Stranded and Solid Wire

 To install hard wired smoke detectors, light fixtures or dimmer switches, you usually have to connect solid wire to “stranded” wire, which is actually a bundle of tiny wires.
 Often, the wire connector doesn’t grab the stranded wire but just pushes it down, creating a poor connection.
 Here’s how to make a reliable connection: Strip off extra insulation so the exposed stranded wire is about 1/8 in. longer than the exposed solid wire.
 Then twist the strands together and screw the connector onto both wires.